IamJanarthan/Weather_App/README.md

 # Weather_App
-Simple Weather App Created Using HTML, CSS, Java Script Used Open Weather Free API in the Project.
+Simple Weather App Created Using HTML, CSS, Java Script, Used Open Weather Free API in the Project.